Gilded Age: Technical advances

 Engineering colleges were established to feed the enormous demand for expertise, many through the Federal government sponsored Morrill Land-Grant Acts passed to stimulate public education, particularly in the agricultural and technical ("Ag & Tech") fields.
 Railroads, which had previously invented railroad time to standardize time zones, production, and lifestyles, created modern management, with clear chains of command, statistical reporting, and complex bureaucratic systems.
 They systematized the roles of middle managers and set up explicit career tracks for both skilled blue-collar jobs and for white-collar managers.
 These advances spread from railroads into finance, manufacturing, and trade.
 Together with rapid growth of small business, a new middle class was rapidly growing, especially in northern cities.

 The nation became a world leader in applied technology.
 From 1860 to 1890, 500,000 patents were issued for new inventions—over ten times the number granted in the previous seventy years.
-George Westinghouse invented air brakes for trains (making them both safer and faster).
+George Westinghouse invented air brakes for trains, making them both safer and faster.
 Theodore Vail established the American Telephone & Telegraph Company and built a great communications network.
 Elisha Otis developed the elevator, allowing the construction of skyscrapers and the concentration of ever greater populations in urban centers.
 Thomas Edison, in addition to inventing hundreds of devices, established the first electrical lighting utility, basing it on direct current and an efficient incandescent lamp.
 Electric power delivery spread rapidly across Gilded Age cities.
-The streets were lighted at night, and electric streetcars allowed for faster commuting to work and easier shopping.
+The streets were lit at night, and electric streetcars allowed for faster commuting to work and easier shopping.

 Petroleum launched a new industry beginning with the Pennsylvania oil fields in the 1860s.
 The United States dominated the global industry into the 1950s.
 Kerosene replaced whale oil and candles for lighting homes.
 John D. Rockefeller founded Standard Oil Company and monopolized the oil industry.
 It mostly produced kerosene before the automobile created a demand for gasoline in the 20th century.